johneiser/SLAE/docs/_posts/2017-09-29-Assignment-4.md

                  EIP
 ```

 Great!
-The next step is to build an the actual encoder, shown below:
+The next step is to build the actual encoder, shown below:

 ```python
 #!/usr/bin/python